Azure/bicep/docs/the-any-function.md

 # When and how to use the any() function

 Bicep supports a special function called `any()` to resolve type errors in the bicep type system.
 For a number of reasons, the type system may throw a false-positive error or warning.
 These are cases where bicep is telling you something is wrong, even though it is correct.
-These cases typically come from two cases:
+These cases typically manifest in one of two ways:

 * There is a genuine bug in the bicep type system
 * The resource type that is being declared has an incorrect api definition (swagger spec).
 For example, their API definition may expect a value to be an int, even though the actual running API is expecting a string.